nylo-core/nylo.dev/resources/docs/4.x/installation.md

 ## Adding your .env file

 You will also need to add a `.env` file to your project at the root level.
-If you've downloaded {{ config('app.name') }} through our site or on GitHub, this file will already be there.
+If you've downloaded {{ config('app.name') }} from GitHub, this file will already be there.

 > The project must have a `.env` file to build successfully.